-The topology of this model is defined entirely in the topology specification.
-Application nodes are virtual message processors and the application's communications system is implemented by links between virtual message processors.
+The topology of this model is defined entirely in a specification in the modeling framework's configuration file.
+Application nodes and protection shells are virtual message processors and the application's communications system is implemented by links between virtual message processors.
 The control system architecture model is also built with virtual message processors.